 Low-fuss Locations

-The camera focus is always on the people I photograph.
-This means the location we choose does not need to be full of ornate features or overly complex.
-I am always so excited to go to places like The Fells Estate or Saint-Gaudens, because of the rich landscape, architecture, views, and flowers that are there, however, I’ve had gorgeous shoots in fields, backyards, and in urban settings that one may not have considered.
+While location is important, my subjects are the focus.
+The location we choose does not need to be full of ornate features or overly complex.
+I am always so excited to go to places like The Fells Estate or Saint-Gaudens, because of the rich landscape, architecture, views, and flowers that are there, however, I’ve had gorgeous shoots in fields, backyards, and in urban settings that might not have been considered.

 Locations by Feature